 The table conversation was dominated by Wallace, who was not averse to mocking her husband in public.
 “Buzz off Mosquito” was one of her favourite barbs when she wished the Duke to leave her.
 Edward, on the other hand, seemed a distant and broken man.
 Gore Vidal, who met the Windsors socially, reported on the vacuity of the Duke’s conversation.
 The tedium of the evening was broken briefly by the entertainment provided by the black Jazz pianist Bobby Short.

 After three laborious hours, the party finished.
 A relieved Duke and Duchess briefly appeared arm in arm with a beaming and distinctly delighted Nixon.

 A symbolic pairing – the broken King and the shattered President

-in many ways, the dinner party was symbolic of Nixons administration.
+in many ways, the dinner party, was emblematic of Nixon’s administration.
 The Duke and President had held the highest office their nations could offer.
 Both resigned it.
 Neither ever again achieved the respect they felt they had earned and deserved.
-Similarly both ended their lives as sad, isolated and bitter figures.
+Similarly, both ended their lives as sad, isolated and bitter figures.